 Paleokastro fort was built by the Venetians on the site of the ancient town Aptera, which was aimed to protect the Souda Bay from possible attacks or invasions.
 The walls, which were oriented from north to south in some places were 1.5m wide, 3m high and was equipped with arched tanks.
 A wide road connected Palekastro to the sea.

 Near the fortress, a small settlement was developed, where the Venetian Generale Giannbatista del Monte planned to move the residents of Chania, after demolishing the fortress, because he considered Chania Castle inappropriate for defense.
 But that never happened.

-When Barbarossa ravaged the north coast of Crete in 1538, he destroyed Paleokastro and the neighboring settlement.
+When the pirate Barbarossa ravaged the north coast of Crete in 1538, he destroyed Paleokastro and the neighboring settlement.
 The destruction was completed by Sultan Selim, when he attacked Chania, thus almost nothing remains from the fort today.